 Crazy Horse Memorial Orientation

-Before or after your hike, don’t miss the short introductory movie “Dynamite & Dreams” playing in the twin theaters in the Welcome Center.
+Before or after your hike, don’t miss the short introductory movie “Dreams Do Come True” playing in the twin theaters in the Welcome Center.
 Also be sure to see THE INDIAN MUSEM OF NORTH AMERICA®, Sculptor’s Studio / Home Workshop and THE NATIVE AMERICAN EDUCATIONAL AND CULTURAL CENTER®.
 Meet and visit with Native American artists creating arts and crafts in the museum and cultural center.

 FREE.
 Due to the popularity of the event, parking can be some distance from the starting point and not on paved or gravel surfaces.
 Shuttle buses operate between these outlying parking lots and the start-finish area.